 Why we love it: Excellent earn rate and flexible reward options

-You can link your Amex Membership Rewards to your Amazon account and use points to pay directly for purchases at a 0.7 cents per point value (though we’d recommend just simply paying for the purchase in full, and then redeeming them towards your purchase afterward for 1 cent per point).
+You can link your Amex Membership Rewards to your Amazon account and use points to pay directly for purchases at a 0.7 cents per point value (though we'd recommend just simply paying for the purchase in full, and then redeeming the points to pay off your statement balance instead for a higher point value).

 Pros: